CharlesPlusC/MegaConstellationSSA/README.md

 <img src="misc/TLE_algo_outline.png" width="50%" height="50%">

 __Data Manipulation:__

-Each NORAD ID is assigned a Pandas Dataframe.
-All the data relevant to each launch (epehemerides, differences between the ephemerides, lat, lon, etc.) are all included in the NORAD ID's respective dataframe.
-To calculate or perform analyses on these, most functions are geared towards reading lists of Pandas Dataframes.
+To perform the analyes, the decision to assign each spacecraft a Pandas Dataframe was made.
+Within this Dataframe, all the data relevant to a satellite (epehemerides, differences between the ephemerides, lat, lon, launch number, TLE latency, etc.) are all included in the NORAD ID's respective Dataframe.
+These Dataframes were then grouped in lists of Dataframes where each list represented a constellation.
+As a result, to calculate or perform analyses on these data, most functions in this repo are geared towards reading lists of Pandas Dataframes.

 ## Data
 - The data for the SUP_TLEs and NORAD_TLEs are already provided to save time.